 Color Meaning Green background.
 Text in white.
 The real value of the table and the value shown on the screen are the same.
 Red background.
 White text.
 The real value of the table and the value shown on the screen are NOT the same.
 The value on the table has been changed, but it has not been validated.
 Press [ENTER] to validate the change.
 Blue background.
 The zero offset is active.
-There may be two active zero offsets at the same time, one absolute (G54 G159N20) and another one incremental (G58G59).
-G57, G159N7 G159N20) and an incremental one (G58-G59).
+There may be two active zero offsets at the same time, one absolute (G54 G57, G159N7 G159N20) and another one incremental (G58-G59).